Toys are not us: Target investors

 When the biggest toy retailer in the U.S. went bankrupt last September, analysts parsing through the wreckage came to the conclusion that Target would be among the biggest beneficiaries.

-Of the 182 Toys "R" Us stores scheduled to close in the first half of 2018, 93 percent are within a 15-minute drive of at least one Target store and analysts say the department-store chain should see more traffic as a result.
+Of the 182 Toys "R" Us stores scheduled to close in the first half of 2018, 93 percent are within a 15-minute drive of at least one Target store, UBS analyst Arpine Kocharyan said and analysts say the department-store chain should see more traffic as a result.

 The Minneapolis-based company was already in the middle of a push that saw it add 1,400 new toys to its catalog in 2017 and Wall Street brokerages say it could see a 30-45 basis point jump in overall group sales as a consequence of the bankruptcy.